Personal Oasis of Claire Grace Watson, B.A., M.S.T., Shield Guide

 Phaistos Disk boat compared with modern map of the constellation Argo.
 The artist of the Phaistos Disk indicated only the major stars in the constellation, thus preserving a perfect 3,600 year-old stylized image of it.

 Constellation Argo with mooring and oars on the Phaistos Disk, bow forward rather than the historical stern forward (above, left).
 Left, Minoan ferry at Santorini, ca. 1600 BCE.
 The sails of the boat on the Disk (above, left) are shaped like the Great Pyramid, the mast angle forming one of the shafts in the King's chamber leading to the exterior of the pyramid (above, right).
 Perhaps this boat's destination is ingeniously designed as part of the pattern.

-Is this also the Khufu Ship?
+Is the Phaistos Disk Argo also the Khufu Ship?
 We know about the Khufu Ship because it was excavated in modern times, but could the Minoans have known about the Khufu Ship in 1600 BCE while it was still buried?
 Perhaps it was part of their mythology involving the Great Pyramid.
 This pictograph , along with the larger, hidden constellation Argo pictograph on the Disk (above left), seems to imply knowledge of it.
 (The Boat/Argo pictograph could mean, "Beneath the Pyramid is a boat.")
 These ancient people considered the correspondences of things to be revelatory, so they would elevate to divine status a pictograph that reprsents a boat, a ferry, a constellation, a journey, a pyramid with a boat beneath it.